Learn-React-With-Harshi/chapter-03-laying-the-foundation/theory-assignment.md

 ### 3. Role of type attribute in script tag ?
 What options can I use there ?

-`type` attribute of the <script> tag indicates the type of script.Until HTML 4,  type is a required attribute.
+`type` attribute of the <script> tag indicates the type of script.
+Until HTML 4,  type is a required attribute.
 The value of type can be any of the following :

 ```
 <script type="" src="app.js"></script>